Plants from the Soldanella genus are hardy perennials that reach a height of 15 to 40 cm (6 to 16 inches).

-When growing Soldanella varieties outdoors from seed it is best to sow the seeds in flats.
-Sow on the surface using fresh seed in late summer.
+When growing Soldanella varieties outdoors from seed, it is best to sow the seeds in flats.
+Sow on the soil surface using fresh seed in late summer.
 Then sink the flat into a part of the garden protected from the elements and cover the flat with glass.

-The seeds should be placed in soil within a plastic bag and placed into the fridge for about a month.
-The seeds should then be sown in the light at a temperature of 12 to 15 degrees centigrade.
+The seeds should be placed in soil, within a plastic bag, and placed into the fridge for about a month.
+The seeds should then be sown in the light at a temperature of 12 to 15 degrees centigrade (54 to 59°F).

-They must be grown in very moist soil; it may be necessary to put in a water feature in your rock garden where they will get the moist soil that they crave.
+They must be grown in very moist soil.
+It may be necessary to put in a water feature in your rock garden where they will get the moist soil that they crave.

-As Soldanella also require good drainage, surround the plant with grit.
+As Soldanella plants also require good drainage, surround the plant with grit.
 During the late winter, it is best to cover the flowering buds with straw to protect them.